kaukana0/pipeline/docu.md

 # explanation

 - get data from "input" source.
-- then give that input and an initially blank "output" object to each of a list of "processors".
+- then give that input + an initially blank "output" object to each of a list of "processors".
 - every processor is supposed to take the "input" and modify the "output" in a cumulative fashion.

 ## note

 order of processors matters - within the processingCfg array as well as within the processors arrays.
+The changes on output object are available in subsequent processors.